elbeno/testinator/README.md

 }
 ```

 The third argument to `DECLARE_PROPERTY` is the function argument.
-TestPP will
+Testinator
-generate arbitrary values of this type and feed them to your test function.
+will generate arbitrary values of this type and feed them to your test function.

 ## Arbitrary

-TestPP knows how to generate values of standard types, but if you have a type
+Testinator knows how to generate values of standard types, but if you have a
-that you've defined, you may need to tell TestPP how to generate it.
-To do this,
+type that you've defined, you may need to tell Testinator how to generate it.
+To
-specialize the `Arbitrary` template.
-Examples are in `arbitrary_*.h` and
+do this, specialize the `Arbitrary` template.
+Examples are in `arbitrary_*.h`
-`property.cpp`.
-The output operator, `operator<<`, should also be available for
+and `property.cpp`.
+The output operator, `operator<<`, should also be available
-your type.
+for your type.

 `Arbitrary` supplies three static functions: